 Air and Filtration Requirements for Cleanroom Design

-Nanotechnology cleanrooms come in a range of classifications ranging from ISO 5 (Class 100) to ISO 8 (Class 100,000).
+Nanotechnology cleanrooms come in a range of classifications for ISO 5 (Class 100), ISO 6 (Class 1000), ISO 7 (Class 10,000), and ISO 8 (Class 100,000).
 Air exchange rate (ACR) and filtration are determining factors in clean room classification.
 An ISO 5 cleanroom, for example, requires more filtration and higher air flow rates than an ISO 8 cleanroom.

 Many nanotechnology applications are also sensitive to changes in temperature and humidity.
 All our modular cleanrooms include temperature and humidity controls to maintain an ideal operating environment.